Type 2 Diabetes

 - Master your medications.
 If you take medicines to manage your diabetes, ask your doctor, nurse, or pharmacist for a complete explanation of how and when to take them, and whether they are safe to use with other medicines and supplements.
 Medicines, above, will give you an introduction to commonly prescribed diabetes medications.

 - Track with accuracy.
 Finding the right tools to track your condition is important.
 Learn all you can about the features and costs of various glucose monitors.
 It may be worth a little more if you like extra features, such as an option to download your results to a computer.
 Select Personal Care, above, for more ideas on tools for a healthier life.
+Regular follow-up visits with a diabetes health care practitioner, including downloading and reviewing glucose monitoring results, is important.4

 - Spice it up.
 Fenugreek, a seed commonly used to flavor Indian and Asian dishes, may help prevent blood sugar spikes after meals.
 Select Vitamins, above, for the full scoop on supplements for diabetes support.